varfrog/varfrog/README.md

-- 👋 Hi, I’m Arnoldas
-- 👀 I’m interested in go and distributed systems
+Hi, I’m Arnoldas.
+I’m interested in go and distributed systems.

 How to reach me:
 - LinkedIn https://www.linkedin.com/in/arnoldas-grigutis-06273021a/